ABOUT ME

 Here you will find written pieces and interviews about Oaxaca, migration, and mezcal.
 You can find more about this work at Mi Oaxaca.
 I also include personal pieces related to my identities and experiences that inform how I perceive, analyze, interrogate, and engage with culture and society at large and its sub-cultures.

-Background & Experiences that Influence my worldviews
+Background & Experiences that Influence my Worldviews

 Our pueblo is a mezcal-producing community that generates profits for some of the largest foreign-owned brands in the U.S